KTIC-FM

 KTIC-FM (107.9 MHz) is a radio station broadcasting a country music format.
 Like its sister AM station KTIC it is licensed to West Point, Nebraska.
 The station serves the Norfolk area, which is part of the Sioux City, Iowa, market.
 KTIC-FM is owned by Nebraska Rural Radio Association.

-The station changed its call sign from the original KWPN-FM on July 2, 2007.
 KTIC-FM is a country music station, known commonly as "107.9 The Bull".